joemer-solid/pluralsightExcercises/README.md

 1. To begin the exercise, determine how many reasons the SRPFileStore_Start class has to change.
 2. Once this is done, refactor the code in the namespace: ‘Finish’ using the information below as a guide.
-Start with the information under the sub heading Points of Consideration
+Start with the information under the sub heading Points of Consideration.
 Also: a “before” and “after” UML Class diagram is included to assist with the exercise.
 (SRP_Start_Finish.jpg in the “Finish” folder)
 3. In the Test folder, create a test class and tests that exercise the refactored code named: SRPFileStore_Finish_Tests.cs or something similar.